Voice lessons near you

 Controlling Laryngeal Height

-John taught 18 days ago
+John taught about 1 month ago

 The student and tutor explored foundational singing techniques, focusing on breath support and diaphragmatic breathing exercises.
 They practiced vocal exercises for resonance, pitch accuracy, and vowel modification, with the goal of building vocal stamina and control.
 The tutor provided a toolbox of techniques to aid the student in their practice.